observablehq/framework/docs/getting-started.md

 <span class="focus">│</span>  <span class="muted">○ No, create an empty project</span>
 <span class="focus">└</span></pre>

-If you use `npm` or `yarn` as your preferred package manager, declare your allegiance next.
-By default, the package manager you used above will be selected, so you can just hit Enter here.
+If you use `npm` or `yarn` as your preferred package manager, declare your allegiance now.
+The package manager you used to launch `observable create` will be selected by default, so you can just hit Enter again to continue.
 If you prefer a different package manager (say `pnpm`), choose `No`; you can install dependencies yourself after the project is created.

 <pre><span class="muted">┌</span>  <span class="invert"> observable create </span>
 <span class="muted">│</span>